vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/References/Serializing Component References.md

 :::info{.inline}
 If you don't have autocomplete, [configure your IDE](../IDE%20Configuration.md) to easily find member names and get error highlighting.
 :::

+The usage must be at a [method or block level scope](../Other/Scopes.md).
 ::::

 ### Notes
 #### Dragging components and using multiple inspectors
 You can drag the header of components themselves.
 When the origin and destination are on two separate objects you may need to open two inspectors to perform the drag.
 You can right-click on the tab of an editor window and select **Add Tab | Inspector** to create a second one.
 You can also select the small lock icon in the top right to lock it to its current selection.